Goldie Boutilier

-Goldie Boutilier (born Kristin Kathleen Boutilier, July 31, 1985) is a singer, songwriter, model and DJ.
+Goldie Boutilier (born Kristin Kathleen Boutilier, July 31, 1985) is a Canadian singer, songwriter, model and DJ.
 She has released three studio albums and six EPs.

 Born and raised in Reserve Mines, Nova Scotia, Boutilier moved to Los Angeles at the age of 20 to pursue a music career.
 After being discovered by OneRepublic member Ryan Tedder, Boutilier signed a recording contract with Interscope under the alias My Name Is Kay and released her selftitled debut EP in 2011.
 Her name was shortened to just Kay and, following a string of successful features with Tiësto and Steve Aoki, she released her debut album My Name Is Kay in 2013.

 After dealing with tensions with her label, Boutilier parted ways with Universal sometime in 2015.
 Boutilier then moved to Paris, France, and began DJing under the name Goldilox.
 She released her second album, Very Best, independently in 2018 using her new name.
 Then, in 2020, she changed her stage name again, to Goldie Boutilier.

 Boutilier is a successful model, appearing in campaigns for Diesel Black Gold, H&M, John Galliano, Casablanca and Luisaviaroma.
 She is currently represented by VIVA Model Management in Europe.